-In 2013, a number of UNSSC learning activities were delivered away from Turin and in hubs with a strong UN presence.
-In South Africa, a regional version of the UN Leaders Programme was offered jointly with the University of Cape Town.
-The Programme was the College's second collaboration of this kind, following a regional UN Leaders Programme developed with the Lee Kwan Yew School of Public Policy of the National University of Singapore in 2012.
-In addition, the UN Leaders Programme was offered in Geneva to increase its outreach to the wider UN community.
+In 2013, a number of UNSSC learning activities were delivered The year also saw dividends continue to emerge from the away from Turin and in hubs with a strong UN presence.
+In South College's investments in online and technology-driven Africa, a regional version of the UN Leaders Programme was training and knowledge sharing events, demonstrating the offered jointly with the University of Cape Town.
+The Programme success of a strategy to gradually transform the institution was the College's second collaboration of this kind, following a from one that offered only in-classroom training to a cutting regional UN Leaders Programme developed with the Lee Kwan edge and innovative learning hub with a growing portfolio Yew School of Public Policy of the National University of Singapore of blended courses and events.
+This move has provided in 2012.
+In addition, the UN Leaders Programme was offered in opportunities for a considerable segment of UN staff Geneva to increase its outreach to the wider UN community. worldwide, which may have been otherwise unable to attend UNSSC's courses, to expand their knowledge and sharpen Also in 2013, the second edition of UN Summer Academy, entitled their professional skills.
+The global interest in the College's "The Role of the UN in a Rapidly Changing World," was delivered growing portfolio of distance learning courses generated an for the first time in New York.
+An important executive learning increase in enrolment of fifty percent over the previous year. event offered to the UN system and its partners, the Academy or ninety-five percent as compared to 2011.

-Also in 2013, the second edition of UN Summer Academy, entitled "The Role of the UN in a Rapidly Changing World," was delivered for the first time in New York.
-An important executive learning event offered to the UN system and its partners, the Academy brought together 42 participants from more than 27 duty stations.
+brought together 42 participants from more than 27 duty stations.
 Inspired by the Academy, the IAEA, UNODC, UNIDO and CTBTO invited UNSSC to Vienna to co-organise a three-day UN Reflection Forum for 100 participants from the UN, Permanent Missions and non-governmental organizations.

-"The sessions on the history of the UN and the MDGs were fascinating and quite inspirational, and made me see the UN in a new light."
+"The sessions on the history of the UN and the MDGs were fascinating and guite inspirational, and made me see the UN in a new light."

-Furthermore, a long-standing offering, the Human Rights-based Approach to Development Programming workshop, was brought to Ethiopia in February 2013.
-Participants in the course represented eight UN agencies, funds and programmes and three peacekeeping missions, and travelled from fifteen different duty stations, providing for a fruitful knowledge sharing event.
-Finally, UN staff from eleven different agencies participated in a new course on Context Analysis for Development Programming, launched in New York in March.
-The course strengthened UN programme staff's capacity to integrate political economy issues into programming and policy development.
-By focusing on building the skills of participants in risk management and strategic prioritization, the course sought to support more effective and politically feasible development strategies.
+Furthermore, a long-standing offering, the Human Rightsbased Approach to Development Programming workshop, was brought to Ethiopia in February 2013.
+Participants in the course and met with the instructor in person!" represented eight UN agencies, funds and programmes and three peacekeeping missions, and travelled from fifteen different UNSSC course participant duty stations, providing for a fruitful knowledge sharing event.
+Finally, UN staff from eleven different agencies participated in a Also during the year, UNSSC initiated the development of its new course on Context Analysis for Development Programming, launched in New York in March.
+The course strengthened UN first mobile app (iOS), on facilitation techniques for learning programme staff's capacity to integrate political economy and knowledge sharing.
+A collaborative knowledge product, issues into programming and policy development.
+By focusing the UN Facilitator's Cookbook will compile the experiences on building the skills of participants in risk management and of the UN learning community in a collection of guick and actionable "recipes" to effectively design, manage and strategic prioritization, the course sought to support more effective and politically feasible development strategies. evaluate learning processes.